fxbrit/quiche/patches/README.md

-Contains the original patch by [maxdinatale](https://github.com/maxdinatale) to implement the Spin Bit.
-Further versions are rebased to work with the current changes or they add extra features.
+Contains the patches to implement the Internal Spin Bit on the main branch of Quiche and in Chromium.